BTD-300 Thunderstorm Detector

 The ability to reliably detect and range cloud-to-cloud lightning, which is typically much more common than cloud-to-ground strikes, makes the BTD-300 much more sensitive to the presence of storms compared to devices that rely on radio detection.
-The electrostatic operating principle allows the sensor to warn of the risk of overhead lightning before the first discharge occurs.
+An electrostatic operating principle allows the sensor to warn of the risk of overhead lightning before the first discharge occurs.

-- Warns of overhead lightning risk
+- Warns of overhead lightning risk even before the first lightning discharge

 - Optional direction finder

-The Biral Thunderstorm Detector BTD-300 is a standalone sensor providing real-time detection and ranging of thunderstorm activity within 45 nautical miles (83 km).
+The Biral Thunderstorm Detector BTD-300 is a standalone sensor providing real-time detection and ranging of thunderstorm activity within 45 nautical miles (83km).
 The sensor bases thunderstorm warnings on the detection and range of lightning flashes throughout the detection area, as well as the presence of strong electric fields and electrically charged precipitation occurring at the installation site.
 The strong electric fields and charged precipitation provide the ability to warn of the potential for nearby lightning activity before the occurrence of the first flash, with the subsequent flashes used for thunderstorm intensity and proximity monitoring.

 Lightning flashes of all types (cloud-to-ground, cloud-to-cloud and intra-cloud) and polarities are detected, ranged and logged within 2 seconds of their initiation.
 Electric field disturbances associated with potential overhead thunderstorm development produce an alert after 5 seconds of monitoring.
 Such sensitivity and rapid alerts allow the greatest warning time of local thunderstorm development for the user, with the unique monitoring techniques providing an extremely low false alarm rate.